MichalG315/MGt315FoodDeliveryApp/README.md

 - The customer may cancel the order if less than 20 minutes have passed since it was placed.
 - The owner of the restaurant can see the orders, divided into pending and completed.
 - The owner of the premises indicates that the order has been completed.

+To run the application you can use docker and the command: _**docker compose up**_

+Application is divided to four parts - customer page, restaurant page, customer registration and restaurant registration.

+In customer page you can check available restaurants (sort them and filter), check menu of specific restaurant and make an order.
+You can also check your order history and cancel your order if the time since order does not exceed 20 minutes.
+In order history page you can see random cat fact - from API https://catfact.ninja/#/.

+In restaurant page you can check restaurants orders and mark them as delivered, check your menu items, add an item and add delivery address.

+Testing credentials:

+Customer login: customer_testowy
+Customer password: test

+Restaurant login (Pizza center): restaurant_testowy1 Restaurant password: test

+**Important!
+Only Pizza center have exemplary menu items!**

+You can also register with default prepared date or provide yours.